lbaehren/prometheus-sumo/documentation/pages/Homepage.md

 hosted inside a Git repository, from which they can be obtained for editing and rendering the resulting pages.

-\subpage homepage_editing and \subpage homepage_build can be done at least in two ways, depending on the user's proviciency with SCM tools (such as \ref Git);
+Editing the source files and building the homepage can be done at least in two ways, depending on the user's proviciency with SCM tools (such as \ref Git);
 aside the more developers-type approach -- i.e. checking out the sources, editing them and thereafter committing back the changes -- there also exists a web-based tool to aid iterating through a number of changes, allowing to preview them before publishing the modifications made.

+\li \subpage homepage_editing
+\li \subpage homepage_build
+\li \subpage JekyllCommander

 \section homepage_repositories Repositories

-\subsection homepage_repositories_srv3 prometheus-srv3
+\subsection homepage_repositories_srv3 ... on prometheus-srv3

 The repository from which both the \c staging and \c live version of the homepage are being build is hosted on \c prometheus-srv3.uni-koeln.de -- it